gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

    * **Navigate to Partial Allocation**: In the inventory rule settings, locate the "Partially Available" card.
 This section allows you to configure how items are allocated when they are not fully available at a single location.
    * **Enable Partial Allocation**: Turn on the toggle for "Partial Order Allocation" to allow the order to be split across multiple locations for items that are not grouped.
 3. **Disable Splitting for Grouped Items**
    * **Toggle Off for Grouped Items**: Ensure that the toggle for "Partially Allocate Grouped Items" is turned off.
-This setting ensures that grouped items, such as kit products and gift items are not split and are shipped together from a single location.
+This setting ensures that orders for grouped items, such as kit products and gift items are not split and are shipped together from a single location.
 4. **Optional: Enable Splitting for Specific Scenarios**
    * **Enable Grouped Item Splitting**: If the retailer sells items that are grouped but can be split under certain circumstances (e.g., gifting items), they can turn on the toggle for "Partially Allocate Grouped Items."
    * **Best Practice**: It is recommended first to create an inventory rule with grouped item splitting disabled and then follow it with a rule where grouped item splitting is enabled.
 This layered approach ensures that grouped items are handled appropriately based on the retailer's preferences.